2024 Summer schools taught by Mike X Cohen

 - Use complex wavelet convolution to extract time-frequency information from time series data.

-To learn more, check out this abridged version of last year's syllabus.
+To learn more, check out last year's syllabus.

 This course is designed for PhD students, postdocs, and senior researchers who have experience with data analysis and want a deeper understanding of advanced data analysis methods.
 Some experience with MATLAB is necessary.
 The course focuses on analog electrophysiology signals (LFP/EEG/MEG).